 Goehring awards community and school orchard, garden grants

-BISMARCK – Agriculture Commissioner Doug Goehring has awarded grants totaling $52,500 for 13 projects to plant orchards and gardens in local communities.
+BISMARCK – Agriculture Commissioner Doug Goehring has awarded grants totaling more than $47,000 for 13 projects to plant orchards and gardens in local communities.

 The grants were awarded to:

 - City of West Fargo: $3,435 to provide an orchard as a hands-on learning tool for environmental science and biology classes to learn about forestry and trees; and to provide fruit to the public and local neighborhood.

 - City of Hillsboro: $7,500 to provide an orchard to educate students about horticulture and botany with students planting and caring for the orchard.

 - Kindred FFA: $7,500 to provide an orchard to teach both high school and elementary students about planting and caring for an orchard.